Emeritus in the research group "Reaction Dynamics" at Laboratoire Interactions, Dynamiques et Lasers (LIDYL) – UMR 9222

 My research objective is to unravel the dynamics of complex reactions that involve many degrees of freedom and several potential energy surfaces.
 Of particular interest are reactive systems that are representative of important classes of reactions in chemistry, such as electron transfer and proton transfer reactions.
 Experimentally, it is important to isolate the reactive system when information on the intrinsic dynamics is desired.
 In contrast, for studying the effect of a reaction medium (solvent) it is useful to put the reactive system in a controled environment.
 It is also very important to complement the experimental results by the ab-initio calculations of the relevant potential energy surfaces.
-Experimental techniques based on the Cluster Isolated Chemical Reaction method, tunable lasers, femtosecond lasers, velocity maping of photo ions and photoelectrons are developped in our research group as well as ab-initio calculations.
+Experimental techniques based on the Cluster Isolated Chemical Reaction method, tunable lasers, femtosecond lasers, velocity maping of photo ions and photoelectrons, infrared spectroscopy in helium nanodroplets are developped in our research group as well as ab-initio calculations.